robotlandscape/freetreb/README.md

 The Honor System applies.
 Don't cheat, don't take anyone's work verbatim.
 If you find this resource useful, then *please* contribute back and add your own designs and documentation.
 In fact, as far as I'm aware, Mr. Kaplo is alright if you do your journal-work here instead of/in addition to your actual journal.

+If you have trouble using github itself, then take a look at the file CONTRIBUTING.md, it should tell you enough to get started on adding your treb here :D